Stop Using This Item If You Care About Your Dog's Safety

 Your dog (especially puppies) will be very inclined to test the leash to see how far he is able to go, which will end up encouraging him to pull.

-2. They allow way too much freedom for the dog to roam while on leash
+2. It allows way too much freedom for the dog to roam while on leash

 Leash walking should train your pup to stay close to you.
 The retractable leash defeats the purpose of leash training entirely, and instead, encourages unwanted behaviors, such as pulling and zig zagging.